 Consider the automobile hydraulic system shown in Figure 11.13.

-We are given the force that is applied to the master cylinder.
+We are given the force that is applied to the pedal cylinder.
 The cross-sectional areas and can be calculated from their given diameters.
 Then can be used to find the force .
 Manipulate this algebraically to get on one side and substitute known values:

 Pascal’s principle applied to hydraulic systems is given by :

 A simple hydraulic system, such as a simple machine, can increase force but cannot do more work than done on it.
-Work is force times distance moved, and the slave cylinder moves through a smaller distance than the master cylinder.
-Furthermore, the more slaves added, the smaller the distance each moves.
+Work is force times distance moved, and the wheel cylinder moves through a smaller distance than the pedal cylinder.
+Furthermore, the more wheels added, the smaller the distance each moves.
 Many hydraulic systems—such as power brakes and those in bulldozers—have a motorized pump that actually does most of the work in the system.
 The movement of the legs of a spider is achieved partly by hydraulics.
 Using hydraulics, a jumping spider can create a force that makes it capable of jumping 25 times its length!

 Conservation of energy applied to a hydraulic system tells us that the system cannot do more work than is done on it.
 Work transfers energy, and so the work output cannot exceed the work input.
 Power brakes and other similar hydraulic systems use pumps to supply extra energy when needed.